 We monitor remaining performance obligations, or RPO, as a key metric to help us evaluate the health of our business, identify trends affecting our growth, formulate goals and objectives, and make strategic decisions.
 RPO is not necessarily indicative of future revenue growth because it does not account for the timing of customers' consumption or their consumption of more than their contracted capacity.
 Moreover, RPO is influenced by several factors, including the timing of renewals, the timing of purchases of additional capacity, average contract terms, and seasonality.
-Due to these factors, it is important to review RPO in conjunction with revenue and other financial metrics disclosed elsewhere in this Annual Report on Form 10-K. RPO was \$477.4 million and \$293.8 million as of April 30, 2022 and 2021, respectively.
-We may experience variations in our RPO from period to period, but RPO has generally increased over the long term as a result of contracts with new customers and increasing the value of contracts with existing customers.
-These increases are partially offset by revenue recognized on existing contracts during the period.
+Due to these factors, it is important to review RPO in conjunction with revenue and other financial metrics disclosed elsewhere in this Annual Report on Form 10-K. RPO was \$381.4 million and \$477.4 million as of April 30, 2023 and 2022, respectively.
+We transitioned our go-to market strategy from a subscription-based pricing model to a consumption-based pricing model generally for new customers.
+While the immediate-term effect of this transition lowers revenue growth and decreases RPO, we believe the medium and long term effect provides a substantial accelerator to revenue growth and RPO.

 RPO represents the amount of our contracted future revenue that has not yet been recognized, including both deferred revenue and non-cancellable contracted amounts that will be invoiced and recognized as revenue in future periods.
-Our RPO as of April 30, 2022 is comprised of \$49.1 million related to deferred revenue and \$428.3 million of commitments from non-cancellable contracts.
-Our RPO as of April 30, 2021 is comprised of \$75.2 million related to deferred revenue and \$218.6 million of commitments from non-cancellable contracts.
+Our RPO as of April 30, 2023 is comprised of \$47.9 million related to deferred revenue and \$333.5 million of commitments from non-cancellable contracts.
+Our RPO as of April 30, 2022 was comprised of \$49.1 million related to deferred revenue and \$428.3 million of commitments from non-cancellable contracts.

 RPO excludes amounts related to performance obligations and usage-based royalties that are billed and recognized as they are delivered.
 This primarily consists of monthly usage-based runtime and hosting charges in the duration of some revenue contracts.
 RPO also excludes any future resale commitments by our strategic partners until those end customer contracts are signed.
-Cancellable backlog, not included in RPO, was \$39.4 million and \$51.3 million as of April 30, 2022 and April 30, 2021, respectively.
+Cancellable backlog, not included in RPO, was \$40.2 million and \$39.4 million as of April 30, 2023 and April 30, 2022, respectively.